 Cold therapy/ice packs help relieve most types of neck stiffness by reducing local inflammation.
 Applying ice during the first 24 to 48 hours of a painful flare-up usually has the most benefit in terms of reducing inflammation.
 Applying heat to the neck can spur blood flow, which fosters a better healing environment.
 Some patients prefer ice, whereas others prefer heat.
 Both may be used alternately.

-See How to Apply Heat Therapy
+Watch How to Apply Heat Therapy for Neck Pain Relief Video

 Over-the-counter medications